 Panasonic ES-LV9Q Shaver Overview

-Powered by an ultra-high speed 14,000 CPM motor, the ES-LV9Q’s multi-blade cutting system make 70,000 cross-cuts per minute, mowing down hair more quickly than you can say, “Wow, that’s fast!”
+Powered by an ultra-high-speed 14,000 CPM motor, the ES-LV9Q’s multi-blade cutting system makes 70,000 cross-cuts per minute, mowing down hair more quickly than you can say, “Wow, that’s fast!”

 Entirely waterproof, Panasonic’s ES-LV9Q can be used dry, for a quick, close shave, or wet, with or without your favourite gel or foam, for the ultimate in shaving comfort.